Hearty Beef Stew with Carrot and Potato

 Instructions

 • Heat a large skillet over medium-high heat.
-Cook and stir ground beef, onion, and garlic in the hot skillet until beef is browned and crumbly and onion is translucent, 5 to 7 minutes.
+Cook and stir ground beef, onion, garlic, in the hot pan until beef is browned and crumbly and onion is translucent, 5 to 7 minutes.
 Drain and discard grease.

 • Mix flour and 2 tablespoons water together in a small bowl until no lumps remain; add more water if necessary.
 Stir mixture into stew; simmer until stew has thickened, 5 to 10 minutes.